Breadcrumbs92/Sourcemod-Plugins/README.md

 # Sourcemod-Plugins
-Assorted gameplay-modifying sourcemod plugins, intended and built for use in ***Synergy*** only.
-Running these in other source games may result in unintended behavoir/complete unoperational-ness.
+Assorted gameplay-modifying plugins for Sourcemod.
+They were developed for and have been tested exclusively in **Synergy**.
+While they theoretically can work in any Source game, I give zero guarantees outside of Synergy.

 # Disclaimer
 None of this trash is coded or commented well.
+A lot of these plugins were some of the first things I ever programmed.
 Tread lightly.

 ## Spite (`p_spiteartifact.sp`)